xlz-jeydoux/DRM-Integration-doc/docs/operation_validation.rst

    * Contact Accelize and request 2 floating licenses
    * Run 2 instances of the fpga design in parallel to use the 2 floating licenses

       * the 2 instances must work fine
    * Run 3 instances of the fpga design in parallel

    * only 2 instances must work

 Optional: node locked validation
 --------------------------------

 * Contact Accelize and request 1 node locked license
-* Start the fpga design and use the node locked license
+* Start the FPGA design and use the node locked license
 * Kill the SDK

   * the design must still run